vim-erlang/vim-erlang-tags/README.md

 First you need to generate the tags.

-You can either do that from the command line:
+You can do that either in the command line:

     $ cd /path/to/my_erlang_project
-    $ /path/to/vim-erlang-tags/bin/vim-erlang-tags
+    $ /path/to/vim-erlang-tags/bin/vim-erlang-tags.erl

-Or you can do that from within Vim by executing the following command:
+Or within Vim by executing the following command:

     :ErlangTags

 Note that for the latter command, the current working directory will be used (`:help pwd` to find out more).

+### Automating generating tags

-To keep the tags file up-to-date you can re-run these commands periodically, or automatize the process by creating a crontab entry or a commit hook.
+To keep the tags file up-to-date you can re-run these commands periodically, or automate the process by creating a commit/checkout hook or a crontab entry.

+If you use Git, creating a checkout hook is simple:

+    echo '#!/bin/bash' > .git/hooks/post-checkout
+    echo '/path/to/vim-erlang-tags/bin/vim-erlang-tags.erl' > .git/hooks/post-checkout
+    chmod +x .git/hooks/post-checkout
+    cp -i .git/hooks/post-checkout .git/hooks/post-commit

 ### Make Vim use the tags